-Sheffield United v West Bromwich Albion
+Bruce starts with Baggies loss at Blades

 Substitution

+Goal!
+Sheffield United 2, West Bromwich Albion 0.
+Billy Sharp (Sheffield United) right footed shot from the centre of the box to the bottom right corner.

 Substitution, West Bromwich Albion.
-Jayson Molumby replaces Grady Diangana.
+Callum Robinson replaces Alex Mowatt.

 Post update

 Attempt blocked.
-Oliver Norwood (Sheffield United) right footed shot from outside the box is blocked.
-Assisted by Conor Hourihane with a cross.
+Alex Mowatt (West Bromwich Albion) left footed shot from outside the box is blocked.

 Post update